Last Thursday and Friday I attended the FAIR Conference in Sandy, UT, for the second time. The purpose of FAIR is explained well in their flyer:

 Mike Ash’s article Hard Questions and Keeping the Faith is one of the best I’ve seen on the role of apologetics in preserving and defending faith.Read More

 We’re your friends, we’re part of the community

-In his Utah Policy newsletter (link now dead), Deseret News columnist LaVarr Webb points out that the Mitt Romney presidential campaign has brought the Church into the national spotlight and asks whether the Church should respond to the increased attacks.
+In his Utah Policy newsletter, Deseret News columnist LaVarr Webb points out that the Mitt Romney presidential campaign has brought the Church into the national spotlight and asks whether the Church should respond to the increased attacks.
 “Romney obviously will have to deal with these matters forthrightly and aggressively…but what about the LDS Church?”
 He answers his own question by giving two suggestions to be implemented by Church members:

 [P]erhaps some Mormon version of the Jewish Anti-Defamation League could be established.
 This organization could be more aggressive than the church itself in pointing out error and bigotry.
 Such an entity could also conduct a grassroots education effort outside the formal church organization.

 2. Church members could run ads in their local newspapers.